MMaroto729/SOC-509/README.md

-# SOC509
+# SOC 509
-Advanced Quantitative Methods
+Materials for Advanced Quantitative Methods for Sociological Research (also taught as SOC 504)